drasbaek/SYNEDA/README.md

 | `debug.sh`, `train.sh`, `evaluate.sh` | For debugging datasets, training and evaluating models with SpaCy pipelines. |

 Please note that the `src` folder has a seperate [README](https://github.com/drasbaek/SYNEDA/tree/main/src) with a greater overview of the scripts within.

+## Technical Requirements
+The training pipeline was run via on Ubuntu v22.04.3, Python v3.10.12 (UCloud, Coder Python 1.84.2).
+Creating the annotations and plotting was done locally on a Macbook Pro ‘13 (2020, 2 GHz Intel i5, 16GB of ram).

+Python's venv needs to be installed for the code to run as intended.

 ## Setup
 Prior to running any code, please run the command below to create a virtual environment (`env`) and install necessary packages within it: